SudonymTM/AutoAffix/README.md

+# Tool is currently experiencing a Critical Bug!
+# Please read the Issue.

+---
+---

 # AutoAffix
 ## This is the repo for the AutoAffix Tool.
 Here you can get all newest updates/bugfixes and an introduction!